ram-nat/portal-gphotos/README.md

 ---

 ## 1. Prerequisites
-- A Meta Portal with Developer Mode (ADB) enabled.
+- A Facebook Portal with Developer Mode (ADB) enabled.
 - A computer with `adb` installed.
 - [Download the latest release APK](https://github.com/ram-nat/portal-gphotos/releases/latest) and place it in the project directory, or clone this repo to build from source.